Friday, October 30, 2009

 He would control information.

 Anyone with such power, of course, would have immense, if not complete control over public opinion and knowledge.
-I think we can agree that such control centralized in the hands of one person would be A BAD THING.
+I think we can agree that such control centralized in the hands of

 This individual could control religious thought, philosophy, the semination of scientific knowledge, etc., ad infinitum.